astrotars/the-stream-android/README.md

 # Building a Custom Chat Application with Android – Direct Messaging and Group Chat

-In this post, we'll create a Android application that allows a user to chat 1-on-1 and chat in groups.
+In this post, we'll create a Android application that allows a user to chat 1-on-1 or chat in groups.
 Stream's [Chat API](https://getstream.io/chat/), combined with Android, make it straightforward to build this sort of complex interaction.
 All source code for this application is available on [GitHub](https://github.com/psylinse/the-stream-android/).
 This application is fully functional on Android.

+## Prerequisites

+Basic knowledge of [Node.js](https://nodejs.org/en/) (JavaScript), Kotlin, and Android is required to follow this tutorial.
+This code intended to run locally.

+If you'd like to follow along, you'll need a free account with [Stream](https://getstream.io/accounts/signup/) and have the latest Android Studio installed with a relatively recent Android SDK version.
+If you're having a hard time, feel free to open a [GitHub issue](https://github.com/psylinse/the-stream-android/issues).

+You also need to have the backend running.
+Please follow the instructions in the `backend` `README.md` to set it up.

+## Getting Started

-This overview shows only the essential code snippets.
+To keep things focused, we'll be showing only the essential code.
 Each snippet has a comment that references the corresponding file and line location in the source code, where you will find necessary context for the snippets, such as layout or navigation.
 Please refer to the full source code for explanation on everything not covered here and to resolve any questions.
 Also, please refer to the `build.gradle` file for a full list of libraries required.

 To [build our social network](https://getstream.io/build/social-networks/), we'll need both a backend and a mobile application.
-Most of the work is done in the mobile app, but we need the backend to create frontend tokens for interacting with the Stream API securely.
+Most of the work is done in the mobile app, but we need the backend to create frontend tokens to interact securely with the Stream API.

-The backend relies on [Express](https://expressjs.com/) (Node.js) leveraging Stream's [JavaScript library](https://github.com/GetStream/stream-js).
+The backend relies on [Express](https://expressjs.com/) (Node.js) and leverages Stream's [JavaScript library](https://github.com/GetStream/stream-js).

 The mobile application is built in Kotlin wrapping Stream's [Android library](https://github.com/GetStream/stream-chat-android).
 The basic flow of the application is as follows.